csci104/site/labs/lab0/index.md

-## Labs Repository
+## Resources Repository
 We expect you to complete labs in your VSCode environment.
+Each week, the lab material will be posted to the `resources` repository.
+Let us perform the one-time `clone` of the repo.

 In the **VS Code Terminal**, navigate to your `cs104` or `cs104-repos` folder if you haven't:

 **GCloud / Windows WSL**